nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 We also see some priming doses and double injections (either looged twice or injected twice)

-Taking the duration between basal injections as estimate for insulin action times, this causes problems when bolus injections are missing (e.g. not logged).
+Taking the duration between basal injections as an estimate for insulin action times, this causes problems when bolus injections are missing (e.g. not logged).
 For Patient 981, this problem looks severe (assuming that boluses were forgot to be logged).

 ![](assets/t1dexi_mdi_basal_rate_vs._injections.png)

 We also see some patients (1149, 1386, 255,475,987) that have the same MDI basal injection reported within 30 seconds.
-These are likely duplicated recordings.
+These are likely duplicate entries.
 ![](assets/t1dexi_mdi_double_basal_injections.png)